Reefwing-Software/Reefwing-xIMU3/README.md

 # Reefwing xIMU3 GUI

  An Arduino Library to facilitate serial communication with the xIMU3 GUI data visualisation software.
-The Reefwing xIMU3_GUI Library is available from the Arduino IDE Library Manager of from our GitHub repository.
+The Reefwing xIMU3_GUI Library is available from the Arduino IDE Library Manager or from our GitHub repository.

 ## x-IO Technologies & the x-IMU3 GUI